Arranging Your Flights

 Passports and Visas

 Visitors from some countries will also be required to have a visa for entry.
-Check the websites below if you are unsure whether or not you need a visa: For all programs click here.
-For Delta programs, also click here.
+For all programs, except Delta, check the website here if you are unsure whether or not you need a visa.
+For Delta programs, click here.

 If you have any additional questions regarding travel arrangements for your teen, please call our New York office at 800-321-0994 or 631-754-2202.